ibm-cloud-docs/vmwaresolutions/services/juniper_ordering.md

 3. On the **Services** page, locate the **Juniper vSRX** service and toggle its switch on.
 4. Follow the steps to configure and add the service to your instance.

 When you add Juniper vSRX to an existing vCenter Server instance, you can select a cluster on which to install Juniper vSRX.
-You can install Juniper vSRX on a management cluster or on any edge services cluster.
+You can install Juniper vSRX on a management cluster or on any edge gateway cluster.
-You must deploy Juniper vSRX to an edge services cluster for Juniper vSRX to function as a gateway for your vCenter Server instance.
+You must deploy Juniper vSRX to an edge gateway cluster for Juniper vSRX to function as a gateway for your vCenter Server instance.

-You cannot install Juniper vSRX and FortiGate Virtual Appliance on the same edge services cluster.
+You cannot install Juniper vSRX and FortiGate Virtual Appliance on the same edge gateway cluster.

 ## Juniper vSRX service configuration
 {: #juniper-ordering-service-config}